 - Grab breakfast or a meal at restaurants along the bike path

-- Auto Ferry to explore Balboa Island on foot
+- Try the Balboa Island Ferry to explore Balboa Island on foot

-- We paid $1/each for the ferry crossing and then walked the sidewalk around the perimeter of Balboa Island until we turned on the main-street-style Marine Ave.
+- We paid $1.50/each for the ferry crossing and then walked the sidewalk around the perimeter of Balboa Island until we turned on the main-street-style Marine Ave.

 - Frozen Bananas (dipped in chocolate and customized by adding nuts, sprinkles or other toppings) and Balboa Bars (same idea as bananas, but it’s ice cream blocks on a popsicle stick that are dipped in chocolate and covered in custom toppings) are everywhere on this island!
 I think I counted at least 5 shops offering these treats.
 Some swear by getting the “original” – but it seemed like you can narrow down the best by how short or long the line is!